camlab-bioml/starling/README.md

 ```
 git clone https://github.com/camlab-bioml/starling.git && cd starling
 ```
+Ensure that you are using at least python3.9 installed on your system.

 we use virtualenvwrapper (4.8.4) to create and activated a standalone virtual environment for _starling_,